Monster High: Escape from Skull Shores: Plot

-Although he finally broke ties with Farnum, Kipling is still unsure whether he'll be accepted until he spots two monster girls who have elephant ears too and clearly think he's a looker.
-The happy end seems to be gone with that when Headless Headmistress Bloodgood announces she has grave news.
-Due to the damages done to the school, Spring Break is extended with a week to get reparations done.
-As Headless Headmistress Bloodgood ends in an upbeat tone of voice, the students cheer.
-On recommendation by Abbey, the entire student body decides to enjoy the extra vacation on Skull Shores, much to the Tikis' delight too.
+Despite having finally broken ties with Farnum, Kipling is still unsure if he will be accepted, until he spots two monster girls who have elephant ears like him.
+Bloodgood then announces that due to the damages done to the school, Spring Break is extended with a week to get reparations done, much to the students’ delight.
+On recommendation by Abbey, the entire student body decides to enjoy the extra vacation on Skull Shores with the Tikis.